 Acupuncture has been shown to increase rates of conception and live birth among women undergoing in-vitro fertilization; improve the thickness of uterine linings (a boost to fertility); and stimulate ovulation and improve the quality of eggs.

 One of the primary ways that acupuncture works is by addressing and redistributing “chi,” or the body’s energy.
 If the quantity is low, or its distribution is blocked, organs begin to malfunction, Chinese-medicine expert Brandon Horn explains.
 There are specific meridians (energy pathways) leading into the various parts of the reproductive system.
 If any of these pathways develops blockages, then reproductive function is altered.

 “Acupuncture is one of the most powerful techniques to increase chi production and to help remove anything that is preventing its smooth distribution,” Horn says.
 “Once the flow is restored, the body will begin the process of repair.”

-Randine Lewis, PhD, a Chinese-medicine specialist and author of The Infertility Cure (Little, Brown and Company, 2005), also notes that there can be a “husband-wife” imbalance in women who are struggling to get pregnant.
+Randine Lewis, PhD, a Chinese-medicine specialist and author of The Infertility Cure, also notes that there can be a “husband-wife” imbalance in women who are struggling to get pregnant.
 The impulse to force a pregnancy can create a dominance of “yang,” or controlling energy, in a woman’s body, when pregnancy requires “yin,” or receptive energy.
 Acupuncture works to unblock this energy and restore equilibrium.

 9. Know Your Supplements